Weak normality of families of meromorphic mappings and bubbling in higher dimensions

-Remark that the integral of $(f^k)^*\omega^2$ degenerates, as it should be, because $f^k$ $\Gamma$-converges on $\Omega$ to a constant map.
-And to the contarary the integral of $(f^k)^*\omega$ doesn't degenerate, moreover has order $\eps^2$.
+Remark that the integral of $(f^k)^*\omega^2$ degenerates, as it should be, because $f^k$ $\Gamma$-converge on $\Omega$ to a constant map.
+And to the contrary the integral of $(f^k)^*\omega$ doesn't degenerate, moreover has order $\eps^2$.
 That means that bubbling takes place over all points of the disk $\Delta^*=\{u_2=0, 0<|u_1|<1\}$.
 We see that for our map one has

 and inclusions are strict.

 Finally let us see what is going on over the indeterminacy point $p=(0,0)$ in coordinates $(u_1,u_2)$.
 Blowing up $2^{k}-1$ times at zero we see that $f^k$ stays degenerate on all exceptional curves except the last one, which it send onto $l_1=\{u_1=0\}$.
 In appropriate coordinates $v_1,v_2$ on the last blow up $f^k$ writes as